 The check and prompt audits continued as part of the Trust's Clostridium difficile plan.
-These audits are undertaken by the IPT to review patients with a hospital stay of 30 days, 60 days and 90 days.
-The objective is to provide assurance for common IP interventions and proactively seek improvements where necessary to reduce the risk of health care acquired infections for the individual.
+These audits are undertaken by the IPT to review patients with a hospital stay of 3 months, 6 months and 9 months.
+The objective is to provide assurance for common IP interventions and proactively seek improvements where necessary to reduce the risk of health care acquired infections.